tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     In load mode, removes `dirname` from MODULEPATH (it it is on MODULEPATH).
 In unload mode, nothing is done.

+    This function potentially has side effects on the environment.
+When a directory is `unuse`\ d, modules in its path will become unavailable and, if loaded, will be unloaded.

 **use**\ *(dirname, append=False)*
     Add the directory `dirname` to MODULEPATH